A calculus for flow categories: Introduction

 Section \ref{sec:musical_scores} further refines the notion of a diagram depicting a framed flow category, in a way particularly well suited to those categories whose objects appear only in~4 adjacent gradings.

 Sections \ref{sec:chang} and \ref{sec:baues_hennes} contain those flow categories that we are aiming for.
 More specifically, for each stable homotopy type of homological width at most $3$ we give a specific framed flow category realizing it.
-To ensure that we get all such stable homotopy types (and without duplication), we use the classification of Baues-Hennes \cite{BauHen} at some point in the argument.
 For a nice example of such a specific framed flow category see the diagram immediately following Definition \ref{defn:bh_flow_category}.

 The idea of the paper is then, given any framed flow category of the homological widths we consider, to apply our moves and operations to it in order to arrive at one of the specific framed flow categories that we have given.
-In the case of homological width~$\leq 2$ this is relatively straightforward and is achieved already in Theorem \ref{thm:chang}.
-We dedicate Sections \ref{sec:partitions} and \ref{sec:main_theorem} to the homological width $\leq 3$ case.
+In the case of homological width~$2$ this is relatively straightforward and is achieved already in Theorem \ref{thm:chang}.
+We dedicate Sections \ref{sec:partitions} and \ref{sec:main_theorem} to the homological width $3$ case.

 Finally, in Section \ref{sec:algorithmic}, we discuss how the ideas in the paper give rise to an algorithmic approach for computation in framed flow categories, something that the third author has implemented in a computer program \cite{SchuetzKJ}.
 An example is given of the computation of the Lipshitz-Sarkar stable homotopy type of a certain knot.